opipari/DeepRobWeb/reports/how-to.md

 4. The server is running and hosting our static site at the location: [http://127.0.0.1:4000/w24/](http://127.0.0.1:4000/w24/){: target="_blank" rel="noopener noreferrer"}
 5. We can stop the server by pressing `ctrl-c` or by closing the terminal window

+{: .highlight }
+**Note: This server is accessible only on your local development machine.** In other words, it is not publishing anything to the public internet.
+This is useful because it allows you to develop locally before publishing the final page to the public internet.

 Now that the server is running, try navigating to the local site by going to the address: [http://127.0.0.1:4000/w24/](http://127.0.0.1:4000/w24/){: target="_blank" rel="noopener noreferrer"} in your browser. **If this doesn't work, or the website doesn't match the one published at [https://deeprob.org/w24/](https://deeprob.org/w24/){: target="_blank" rel="noopener noreferrer"}, please let [Anthony](mailto:topipari@umich.edu) know.**